 The primary outcome for the study is the incidence of HIV infection.
 The HIV infection status will be measured at baseline/enrollment, and at 12, 24, 36 months and end of follow-up (5 times).
 For subjects with no infection at baseline, 3-year cumulative incidence rates will be calculated using survival analysis methods.
 We will test the hypothesis that the CCT group will demonstrate a statistically significant lower cumulative incidence compared to the group not receiving the cash transfer.
 The primary "intent-to-treat" analysis be based on a Cox model using "time to HIV detection" as the outcome, grade at entry into the study, and intervention arm.
 Although the underlying "time to infection" endpoint is interval-censored, simulations show that, for a rare event, the analysis of "time to HIV detection" gives an essentially unbiased estimate of the intervention effect provided the censoring process is non-differential (see below for further discussion of this issue).
-A Wald test will be used to test whether the survival rates differ in the two treatment groups
+A Wald test will be used to test whether the survival rates differ in the two treatment groups testing.

-Additional issues that will be addressed include the drop out of subjects in the CCT program before the completion of HIV testing.
-Every effort will be made to retain all randomized subjects for HIV testing.
 If we cannot trace the drop outs before testing they will be treated as censored observations.
 In this case, we plan to conduct the analysis on an intent-to-treat basis (see above).
 It is also possible that the censoring time distribution differs by treatment group.
 To check this we will construct life tables with censoring as an event.
 If the two censoring distributions differ, we will do a weighted analysis of the time to HIV detection with weights being the inverse of censoring time probabilities (based on a logistic regression with baseline covariates as predictors) and we will compare these results to the primary analysis described above.
 A bootstrap resampling technique will be used to obtain the standard errors of the cumulative incidence rates.29